You are viewingKashrut specifications All items are kosher

 Note about kosher wine "mevuchal" Wine has special rules and regulations. kosher wines must be created, bottled, opened, handled, and poured only by Jews.
 If a non-Jew handles the wine — e.g., pours a cup of wine, or passes the bottle — the wine becomes not kosher.
 There is an exception.
 If the wine is heated to near boiling, the wine can subsequently be handled by non-Jews.
 Wines that have been heated in this fashion are called "mevushal," and are so marked somewhere on the bottle.
 Sometimes the abbreviation "Mev." is used.
 Almost invariably wines served at catered celebrations (e.g., a wedding) are "mevushal," since both Jews and non-Jews can be present or handle the wine.

-- Please insert specific delivery date in "Purchase Comments/Message Box" prior to adding to cart.(this information will not appear on gift notes) or email to firstname.lastname@example.org after you complete your order. - When submitting the shipping form if youdon't know the recipient's email/zip code - enter zip 00000 and your own email.
+- Please insert specific delivery date in "Purchase Comments/Message Box" prior to adding to cart.(this information will not appear on gift notes) or email to email@example.com after you complete your order. - When submitting the shipping form if youdon't know the recipient's zip code - enter zip 00000

 - Toorder more items for same recipient: "add to cart" your first item then "continue shopping" add as many items as you wish.